sailpoint-oss/golang-sdk/api_triggers_v1/docs/Models/Accountscollectedforaggregation.md

 ### NewAccountscollectedforaggregation

-`func NewAccountscollectedforaggregation(source AccountscollectedforaggregationSource, status string, started time.Time, completed time.Time, errors []string, warnings []string, stats AccountscollectedforaggregationStats, ) *Accountscollectedforaggregation`
+`func NewAccountscollectedforaggregation(source AccountscollectedforaggregationSource, status string, started SailPointTime, completed SailPointTime, errors []string, warnings []string, stats AccountscollectedforaggregationStats, ) *Accountscollectedforaggregation`

 NewAccountscollectedforaggregation instantiates a new Accountscollectedforaggregation object This constructor will assign default values to properties that have it defined,